PrajithPrasath/YouTube-Data-Harvesting/README.md

 **Technical Steps to Execute the Project:**
 **Step 1: Install/Import Modules**<br>
-Ensure the required Python modules are installed: Streamlit, Pandas, PyMongo, Pymysql, Googleapiclient, and Isodate.
+Ensure the required Python modules are installed: Streamlit, Pandas, PyMongo, Pymysql, Googleapiclient, and Isodate.<br>
 **Step 2: Utilize the "YT2SQL" Class**<br>
 The project utilizes the "YT2SQL" class, which contains 11 methods, each with specific functionality for data extraction and transformation.
-These methods cover tasks like data retrieval, data storage, and data analysis.
+These methods cover tasks like data retrieval, data storage, and data analysis.<br>
 **Step 3: Run the Project with Streamlit**<br>
-Open the command prompt in the directory where "Youtube.py" is located.
+Open the command prompt in the directory where "Youtube.py" is located.<br>
-Execute the command:
+Execute the command:streamlit run "Youtube.py"<br>
-streamlit run "Youtube.py"
-This will open a web browser,Microsoft Edge, displaying the project's user interface.
+This will open a web browser,Microsoft Edge, displaying the project's user interface.<br>
 **Step 4: Configure Databases**<br>
 Ensure that you are connected to both the local MongoDB instance and your local mysql DBMS.